TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4/Fly_E3_v2/fly_e3_v2_general.md

 The board can handle an input voltage up to 32v.

+### Fan Mosfets

+The Fly-E3-v2 has a unique feature in that the fan mosfets are replaceable.
+Each mosfet (VS3622e) controls two of the fan outputs.
+The orientation that the fan mostfet is plugged into the board doesn't matter.

 ### Initial Installation

 The board that you will receive doesn't have any firmware installed so when plugged into a computer, the board will show as an unidentified device.